Cary Elwes: 2010–present

-In October 2014 Touchstone (Simon & Schuster) published Elwes's memoir of the making of The Princess Bride, entitled As You Wish: Inconceivable Tales from the Making of The Princess Bride, which Elwes co-wrote with Joe Layden.
-The book featured never-before-told stories, exclusive behind-the-scenes photographs, and interviews with co-stars Robin Wright, Wallace Shawn, Billy Crystal, Christopher Guest, Fred Savage and Mandy Patinkin, as well as author and screenwriter William Goldman, producer Norman Lear, and director Rob Reiner.
+In October 2014 Touchstone (Simon & Schuster) published Elwes's memoir of the making of The Princess Bride, entitled As You Wish: Inconceivable Tales from the Making of The Princess Bride, which he co-wrote with Joe Layden.
+The book featured never-before-told stories, exclusive behind-the-scenes photographs, and interviews with co-stars Robin Wright, Wallace Shawn, Billy Crystal, Christopher Guest, Fred Savage and Mandy Patinkin, as well as screenwriter William Goldman, producer Norman Lear, and director Rob Reiner.
 The book debuted on The New York Times Best Seller list.

-Other projects

 In 2014, Elwes co-wrote the screenplay for a film entitled Elvis & Nixon, about the pair's famous meeting at the White House in 1970.
-The film, which starred Michael Shannon and Kevin Spacey, was bought by Amazon as their first theatrical feature and was released on 22 April 2016.
+The film starred Michael Shannon and Kevin Spacey; it was bought by Amazon as their first theatrical feature and released on 22 April 2016.
+In May 2015, Elwes was cast as Arthur Davenport, a shrewd and eccentric world-class collector of illegal art and antiquities in Crackle's first streaming network series drama, The Art of More, which explored the cutthroat world of premium auction houses.
+The series debuted on 19 November and was picked up for a second season.

-Lawsuit

-In August 2005, Elwes filed a lawsuit against Evolution Entertainment, his management firm and producer of Saw.
-Elwes said he was promised a minimum of one percent of the producers' net profits of the film and did not receive the full amount.
-The case was settled out of court.
-Elwes would not return to the series until 2010, where he reprised his role in Saw 3D.
+In April 2018 Elwes portrayed Larry Kline, mayor of Hawkins, for the third season of the Netflix series Stranger Things, which premiered in July 2019.
+He was nominated along with the cast for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
+In May 2019, he joined the third season of the Amazon series The Marvelous Mrs. Maisel as Gavin Hawk.

 Personal life

-Elwes met photographer Lisa Marie Kurbikoff in 1991 at a chili cook-off in Malibu, California, and they became engaged in 1997.
-They married in 2000 and have one daughter together.
+Elwes met photographer Lisa Marie Kurbikoff in 1991 at a chili cook-off in Malibu, California; they were engaged in 1997.
+They married in 2000 and have one daughter.
+Elwes and his family lost their home in the Palisades Fire during the January 2025 Southern California wildfires, but evacuated safely.

-In March 2021, Elwes posted on his social media accounts that his younger sister Milica had died after battling Stage 4 cancer for more than a year.
+In March 2021, Elwes posted on his social media accounts that his younger half-sister Milica had died after battling Stage 4 cancer for more than a year.

 Elwes is known for his feud with Republican Texas Senator and Princess Bride fan Ted Cruz.
 According to the Hollywood Reporter, Elwes initiated the 2020 fundraiser that re-united many Princess Bride cast members to support Joe Biden in the battleground state of Wisconsin.
 The Princess Bride Reunion raised more than $4 million for Wisconsin Democrats.

+Saw lawsuit

+In August 2005, Elwes filed a lawsuit against Evolution Entertainment, his management firm and producer of Saw.
+Elwes said he was promised a minimum of 1% of the producers' net profits and did not receive the full amount.
+The case was settled out of court.
+Elwes returned to the series in 2010 reprising his role in Saw 3D.